ymiroshnyk/neutrinoparticles.js/README.md

 	wglEffectModel = new WebGLNeutrinoEffectModel(wglNeutrino, effectModel, textureDescs);
 	wglEffect = new WebGLNeutrinoEffect(
 		wglEffectModel,
-		[0, 0, 0]		// starting position of the effect
+		[400, 300, 0],		// starting position of the effect
-		);
+		0					// starting rotation angle of the effect in degrees );

 	animate();